-The purpose of dosing scales is to fill an exact quantity of a product into provided packaging units such as boxes, cans, bags, glasses or cups.
+The purpose of loss-in-weight feeders is to fill an exact quantity of a product into provided packaging units such as boxes, cans, bags, glasses or cups.
 At the same time, this process should be as fast and accurate as possible.
 A dosing scale must therefore be adjustable to a certain target weight.
 Weighfeeders are also sold under the names filling scale, multihead weigher, combination weigher, partial quantity weigher or in English as Multihead Weigher and Combination Weigher.

 The operating principle of weighfeeders is based on the automated distribution of an exact quantity of product, usually bulk material, into the appropriate container.
 Depending on the design of the scale, the weighing containers to be filled are arranged in a circle and are filled via storage containers located above, or they are led one by one to the filling station, for example via a dosing belt.
 By contrast, manually operated filling scales allow slower but very precise and easily correctable filling.